NanayawAgyeman/AI_Personality-Prediction-System-Through-CV-Analysis/README.md

 ## Background

 There are various tests that help to determine personality types such as the Big Five, Rorschach test, and MBTI test.
-In this project, prediction of personality is done by considering the MBTI test.
+In this project, the prediction of personality is done by considering the MBTI test.

 The MBTI personality classification system grew out of Jungian psychoanalytic psychology as a systematization of archetypal personality types used in clinical practice.
-The system is divided along four binary orthogonal personality dimensions, altogether comprising a total of 16 distinct person.
+The system is divided along four binary orthogonal personality dimensions, altogether comprising a total of 16 distinct persons.

 ### The dimensions are as follows